VanyaVolgushev/VanyaVolgushev/README.md

 ## Hello there 👋

 ### 🎓 About me
-- Writing C++ algorithms for **Desbordante**, an open-source data profiler designed to help researchers discover patterns in data.
+- Writing C++ algorithms for **Desbordante**, an open-source data profiler designed to help researchers discover hidden patterns in data.
-- Passionate about game dev – currently crafting a Godot game about relearning speech after a body-transfer accident.
+- Passionate about game dev – currently writing a Godot game about relearning speech after a body-transfer accident.
 - Experienced with Unity & C#.

 ---